Weifan-Lu/weifan-lu.github.io/index.md

  I am a PhD student in the School of Earth and Space Science at Peking University, working with Prof. [Han Yue](http://geophy.pku.edu.cn/pubtphp/yuehan/english/) and Prof. [Lian Xue](http://geophy.pku.edu.cn/people/xuelian/).

 Currently, I am a long-term Visiting PhD student at the University of Tokyo (From 2023.10-now).
-My supervisor is Prof. [Satoshi Ide](https://www.s.u-tokyo.ac.jp/en/people/ide_satoshi/).
+My advisor is Prof. [Satoshi Ide](https://www.s.u-tokyo.ac.jp/en/people/ide_satoshi/).

 I am interested in observational seismology and earthquake physics.